High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

 where $\mu = (\mu_{ij})$ is a positive $p\times p$ matrix valued-measure such that $\mu_{ii}$ is a probability measure and $\mu_{ij}$ is a null measure if $i\neq j$.
 We denote these limits by $T_p(0^-) = \lim\limits_{\lambda \rightarrow 0} T_p(-\lambda)$ and $T_p'(0^-) = \lim\limits_{\lambda \rightarrow 0} T_p'(-\lambda)$.

 On the other hand, if $\frac{p}{n} > 1$ then $\kappa (\lambda)$ and its derivative $\kappa '(\lambda)$ also admit a limit when $\lambda$ tends to $0$ and we denote these limits by

-were $\kappa(\lambda)$ is the diagonal matrix defined in Equation \eqref{eq:kappa}. \end{lemma} This lemma asserts that if $p<n$ (respectively $p>n$) then $T_p(-\lambda)$ and $T'_p(-\lambda)$ (respectively $\kappa (\lambda)$) admit limits whenever $\lambda$ goes to $0$.
-These limits ensures that the deterministic equivalents provided by Theorem \ref{theoremStat} exist in the ridge (less) case, that is $\lambda = 0$ (See Corollary \ref{CorStat}).
+were $\kappa(\lambda)$ is the diagonal matrix defined in \Cref{eq:kappa}. \end{lemma} This lemma asserts that if $p<n$ (respectively $p>n$) then $T_p(-\lambda)$ and $T'_p(-\lambda)$ (respectively $\kappa (\lambda)$) admit limits whenever $\lambda$ goes to $0$.
+These limits ensures that the deterministic equivalents provided by \cref{theoremStat} exist in the ridge (less) case, that is $\lambda = 0$ (See \cref{CorStat}).